Last date of engagement

 Informing your department

-Departments are responsible for confirming the student’s last date of engagement.
-We recommend students discuss and agree their last date of engagement with their department before submitting any change requests.
-This will enable students to seek accurate information in relation to the financial implications.
+Your department is responsible for confirming your last date of engagement.
+We strongly recommend that you discuss and agree this date with your department before submitting any change request.
+This will help you to understand the financial implications when you contact the relevant Fees and Bursaries team.

-The last date of engagement is defined as the date that the University can confirm the student last engaged with their academic studies.
-This includes:
+The last date of engagement is the date the University can reasonably confirm that a student last engaged with their academic studies.

-• for research students, normally any course related contact with the Director of Studies
+- for research students, course-related contact with the Director of Studies

-• studying overseas as part of an Erasmus exchange or study abroad programme
+- studying overseas as part of an exchange or study abroad programme